solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     ) T
     ```

+These queries take approximately **X#** seconds to execute.

-3. Create a materialized view that can support both queries above:
+Here is the materialized view that has been created to support both of the original queries.

     ```sql
     CREATE MATERIALIZED VIEW